 Dr. Thomas R. Frieden, director of the Centers for Disease Control and Prevention (CDC), has publicly dubbed the HAI epidemic a “winnable battle.”

-In a 2011 letter to colleagues, he said, “With additional effort and support for evidence-based, cost-effective strategies that we can implement now, we can have a major impact on our nation’s health.
+he said, “With additional effort and support for evidence-based, cost-effective strategies that we can implement now, we can have a major impact on our nation’s health.
 We must prevent those infections that we know how to prevent.
 Several published HAI elimination projects have shown significant reductions—up to 70 percent—an indication that existing prevention recommendations work and that we need to continue building on these successes.”

 Fraser said most of the recent research and advances have taken place in hospitals, but more work needs to be done in long-term care homes, nursing homes, surgical centers, and dialysis units, as well as in the community at large.